-- For our residential customers, we have expanded eligibility requirements for free Energy Saver Kits available by mail and increased incentives for smart thermostats purchased online.
+- For residential customers, we’ve expanded eligibility requirements for free Energy Saver Kits available by mail and increased incentives for smart thermostats purchased online.

-- Public meetings of our board of directors and advisory councils are being held as video conferences that are accessible to the public.
+- Public meetings of our board of directors and advisory councils are being held online and are accessible to the public.

 Resources for utility customers